facebook/usort/docs/guide.rst

 Import Blocks
 -------------

+µsort groups imports into one or more "blocks" of imports. µsort will only move imports within the distinct block they were originally located.
+The boundaries of blocks are treated as "barriers", and imports will never move across these boundaries from one block to another.

-µsort uses a set of simple heuristics to detect "blocks" of imports, and will only rearrange imports within these distinct blocks.
+µsort uses a set of simple heuristics to define blocks of imports, based on common idioms and special behaviors that ensure a reasonable level of "safety" when sorting.

 Comment Directives
 ^^^^^^^^^^^^^^^^^^